 My favorite way to mash sweet potatoes is with a handheld potato masher.
 I find that it makes the potatoes nice and creamy while still leaving a bit of texture, which I prefer.
 A hand mixer will also work well.
 If you prefer a silky smooth sweet potato mash without any of that classic potato texture, a food processor is the way to go!

-Here are a few more delicious recipes to add to your menu:
+Here are few more of our reader favorite Thanksgiving recipes to add your menu this holiday season:

 I hope you give these Brown Butter Mashed Sweet Potatoes a try!
 They have the most delicious flavor and consistency!